Kiryushin-Andrey/TicketToRide/README.md

 * Websockets for the bidirectional communication between server and clients
 * Some simple graph algorithms for final score calculation covered with property-based testing

-The game is hosted at https://ticketgame.herokuapp.com/ (EU server) and https://ticketgame-us.herokuapp.com/ (US server).
+The game is hosted at https://ticket-to-ride.onrender.com.
 Check out my writings on what I've learned in this project here - https://medium.com/@kiryushin.andrey.